 The sanctuary is pretty small and not in very good shape, but it once had a single tower with a mandapa in front.
 The latter has one window, on the south side, and the old yoni from the tower section has been moved here to be a part of the present-day shrine.
 None of the intact lintels were carved.
 There is an odd ring of laterite blocks around the sanctuary which probably was the base of an inner enclosure, but I have never seen a Khmer enclosure so close to a sanctuary before, so whatever it is, it was probably added long after the Khmer were gone.

-There's a single "library" in front of the sanctuary.
+There’s a single bannalai in front of the sanctuary.
 Inside, a sandstone platform with hole in middle is now used as a shrine, though locals mostly make offerings inside the sanctuary.

-There's a lot of material, both laterite and sandstone, including the tower's incomplete lotus bud top, sitting off to the side of the temple.
-Several sculptures, including Yama, who judges the dead, and some Bodhisattas, were uncovered here during the restoration (1986-7) and these, along with the temple's inscription, were taken to the Khon Kaen National Museum.
+There’s a lot of material, both laterite and sandstone, including the tower’s incomplete lotus bud top, sitting off to the side of the temple.
+Several sculptures, including Yama, who judges the dead, were uncovered here during the restoration (1986-7) and these, along with an inscription, were taken to the Khon Kaen National Museum.